-8. Use the data in question 7 to find the average number of rolls for the entire class (remember that each total in the table above represents 36 games, not 1).
+8. Use the class data in question 7 to find the average number of rolls for a game of craps (remember that each value in the table above represents 36 games, not 1).

 9. Upper level mathematics can be used to determine the actual marginal distribution for the final result of a game of craps is that you will win 49.29% of the time and lose 50.71% of the time.
 Look at the results and compare them to your results in question 4.
 Talk about how close your results are to the actual values.